5 ways to celebrate World Water Day

 2. Watch documentaries on water to educate yourself

-As World Water Day is focused on raising awareness about the importance of water, one way to gain a better understanding of water-related issues is by watching documentaries.
+As World Water Day is focused on raising awareness about the importance of clean water and sanitation, one way to gain a better understanding of water-related issues is by watching documentaries.
 There are a number of high-quality films available, often on YouTube or Netflix.

 3. Visit the United Nations World Water Day website